melvinraju/MacPi_Mirror/README.md

    ```bash
    sudo python3 screen_stream.py
    ```
-   The screen will turn white whilst it waits for data
+   The screen will say "Waitng for connection..." if successful

 #### Step 2: Start the Sender on the Mac
 1. Open a terminal on the Mac.